garnetluvcookie/PigeonVideo.github.io/README.md

 PigeonVideo is a place where you can share your videos around the world!

 ## BETA Notice
-This website is still BETA; it's working great, but there are still some bugs here an there.
+This website is still BETA; it's working great, but there are still some bugs here and there.
 If you see a bug or an error, please contact us or make an issue.

 ## Contact